Five Steps in Your CMMC Compliance Checklist

 That said, organizations seeking CMMC certification should consider how best to leverage existing frameworks.
 CMMC was developed from various other existing frameworks, and there is overlap between its criteria and that of others, including the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF), several NIST special publications, the CERT Resilience Management Model (RMM), and more.
 Due to the complex nature of CUI and IT systems, leveraging and complying with existing cybersecurity frameworks can give a leg up to organizations.

 Some of the certifications that could ease the transition to CMMC in part or in whole are:

 - ISO 27001: A rigorous international framework focused on ensuring that organizations manage information with best practices and industry standards.

 - FISMA: A U.S. law that regulates how U.S federal agencies (and the organizations that work with them) securely manage and process data.

-- Risk Management Framework (RMF): Part of NIST, the RMF is designed to help organizations implement the controls and processes necessary to manage their risk when handling federal data.
+- Risk Management Framework (RMF): RMF was developed by NIST and is designed to help organizations implement the controls and processes necessary to manage their risk when handling federal data.

 - FedRAMP: A domain-specific version of the RMF, FedRAMP is a U.S. regulation targeted at cybersecurity for cloud services providers that work with U.S. federal agencies.